sknebel/AutoAuth/AutoAuth.md

 ## Obtaining an Access Token for the Resource

 The guardian of the user's identity in IndieAuth is the authorization endpoint.
 It is tasked here with obtaining tokens for the resource.
-The owner of the resource will need a confirmation that request is made at the behest of the user, and the authorization endpoint is able to provide this very similarly to how it confirms the identity in IndieAuth
+The owner of the resource will need a confirmation that request is made at the behest of the user, and the authorization endpoint is able to provide this very similarly to how it confirms the identity in IndieAuth.

 ### Token Request